-Hibs' 'trojans' soldier on to Villa battle
+Hibs' 'Trojans' soldier on to Villa battle

-Luzern 2-2 Hibernian (agg 3-5): Lee Johnson's 'trojans' soldier on in Europe
+Luzern 2-2 Hibernian (agg 3-5): Lee Johnson's 'Trojans' soldier on in Europe

 Last updated on .From the section Hibernian

-"I think over the two legs the boys have been absolute trojans."
+"I think over the two legs the boys have been absolute Trojans."

 Hibernian manager Lee Johnson summed up the performance of his side over the course of their 5-3 aggregate victory over Luzern in the Europa Conference League rather perfectly.